Panorama (British TV programme): Undercover Care: The Abuse Exposed

 On 31 May 2011 Panorama aired an investigation into physical and psychological abuse suffered by people with learning disabilities and challenging behaviour at Winterbourne View private hospital in Bristol.
 It showed a number of patients being repeatedly punched, kicked, slapped, pinned down and given cold punishment showers – then left outside in near-zero degree temperatures.

 Local social services and the national regulator had received various warnings but the mistreatment continued.
 One senior nurse three times contacted the national regulator saying he wanted to talk about "abuse" – but heard nothing back.
 The hospital was shut down.

-On 21 June 2011, 86 people and organisations wrote to the Prime Minister, David Cameron about the revelations, "We are aware of the various actions currently being taken within and outside government – such as the DH review and CQC internal enquiry.
+On 21 June 2011, 86 people and organisations wrote to prime minister, David Cameron about the revelations, "We are aware of the various actions currently being taken within and outside government – such as the DH review and CQC internal enquiry.
 We hope to make submissions to those both individually and collectively.
 However, on their own these will not be enough and a clear programme is needed to achieve change."

 The prime minister responded saying he was "appalled" at the "catalogue of abuses" Panorama had revealed.

-In June 2011 the Association of Supported Living[30] issued a press statement, which was followed up in writing to every member of parliament in the United Kingdom, calling for community-based assisted living services to replace institutional services for people with learning disabilities.
+In June 2011 the Association of Supported Living issued a press statement, which was followed up in writing to every member of parliament in the United Kingdom, calling for community-based assisted living services to replace institutional services for people with learning disabilities.

-The national regulator, the CQC did a nationwide check on facilities owned by the same company – as a result, three more institutions have been closed.
+The national regulator, the Care Quality Commission (CQC) did a nationwide check on facilities owned by the same company – as a result, three more institutions have been closed.

-The CQC also inspected 132 similar institutions and a Serious Case Review was commissioned – some of the roughly ten local and national enquiries were carried out to examine what went wrong, including one by NHS Southwest which was one of the first to be published and list many of the others.
+The CQC also inspected 132 similar institutions and a Serious Case Review was commissioned — some of the roughly ten local and national enquiries were carried out to examine what went wrong, including one by NHS South West which was one of the first to be published and list many of the others.

 The head of the Care Quality Commission resigned ahead of a critical government report, a report in which Winterbourne View was cited.

 Eleven people plead guilty to criminal offences of neglect or abuse as a result of evidence from Undercover Care and six of them were jailed.
 Immediately after the eleventh person pleaded guilty, the Serious Case Review was published, revealing hundreds of previous incidents at the hospital and missed warnings.

 Mencap published a report warning that similar abuse could be going on elsewhere and calling for the closure of all large institutions far from people's families.

 The film has also won a number of awards including the RTS Scoop of the year and a BAFTA.The Daily Telegraph said, "It is impossible to read the details of what went on at Winterbourne View, a care home for the severely disabled in Gloucestershire, without feeling repelled.
-In the wake of an exposé from the BBC’s Panorama, 11 members of staff were convicted of almost 40 charges of neglect and ill-treatment of those in their care."
+In the wake of an exposé from the BBC's Panorama, 11 members of staff were convicted of almost 40 charges of neglect and ill-treatment of those in their care."